daisy-kavanagh/babs-rna-seq-2024/practical_overview/Week8A_Differential_Expression.md

-        > NB Choosing the background set of geneIDs is key to getting accurate results.
-This is because the frequency of genes annotated to a GO term is relative to the entire background set.
-[Gene Ontology Website](http://geneontology.org/docs/go-enrichment-analysis/) explains this articulately:

-        **"For example, if the input list contains 10 genes and the enrichment is done for a biological process in S. cerevisiae whose background set contains 6442 genes, then if 5 out of the 10 input genes are annotated to the GO term: DNA repair, then the sample frequency for DNA repair will be 5/10.
-If are 100 genes annotated to DNA repair in all of the S. cerevisiae genome, then the background frequency will be 100/6442."**

 Please explore all of the different figures.
 Depending on your samples and your biological question, the results could be interesting or not...